-It might not be the most conventional time of the year to buy swimwear considering we're currently in the middle of winter, but for those of you jetting off on a tropical holiday vacation or are simply dreaming of warmer days to come, you're welcome for the content ahead.
-Instead of waiting until spring 2019 to start diving into the freshly released swimsuit trends, we decided to take matters into our own hands and reached out to some of the biggest names in swimwear to dish out which swimsuit trends will be the most popular next year.
+It might not be the most conventional time of the year to buy swimwear considering we're just out of winter, but for those of you jetting off on a tropical holiday vacation or are simply dreaming of warmer days to come, you're welcome for the content ahead.
+Instead of waiting until summer to start diving into the freshly released swimsuit trends, we decided to take matters into our own hands and reached out to some of the biggest names in swimwear to dish out which swimsuit trends will be the most popular.

 Ahead, find out which trends these swimsuit experts say will reign supreme come 2019.
 Between embroidery, fresh new colors, and leopard print, there's no need to choose a favorite—they're all good.